tomhazledine/related-posts/README.md

 ### 2. An OpenAI API key

+**The OpenAI API is a paid-for service.
+You will be charged for usage.**

 Currently `related-posts` uses the [OpenAI API](https://https://openai.com/) to generate the related posts.
 You'll need to sign up for an account and get an API key.
-We're relying on OpenAI for two things: **embedding** and **completions**.
-The embedding is used to find the similarity between two posts, and the completions are used to generate the descriptive posts.
+We're relying on OpenAI for two things: **embeddings** and **completions**.
+The embeddings are used to find the similarity "score" for all the posts (i.e. for a given post, finding which other posts are most similar), and the completions are used to create the automatically-generated  descriptions of *why* the posts are similar.

 Add your API key to a `.env` file in the root of your project: